-Interest in phase-change materials (PCMs) has flourished recently, as a result of emerging technologies including, most notably, commercially-available rewritable optical media (e.g., CD-RW, DVD-RW, DVR) and the development of nonvolatile phase-change memory (PRAM).
+2.5.2.
+Phase-change materials for data storage and reconfigurable electronics media (e.g., CD-RW, DVD-RW, DVR) and the development of non-volatile phase-change memory (PRAM).
 Each of these applications employs a chalcogenide-based PCM film, which must be switchable between two physical states (i.e., usually amorphous and crystalline).
 The state of the PCM must also be detectable using some physical measurement, such as optical absorption, reflectivity, or electrical resistivity.
-There are a number of chalcogenide (S, Se, or Te) based alloys that exhibit phase change properties in the binary, ternary, and quaternary systems including Ga2Sb2Te5, GaSb2Te4, Te51Ge15Sb2S2, Sb3Te and AgInTe2.
+There are a number of chalcogenide (S, Se, or Te) based alloys that exhibit phase-change properties in the binary, ternary, and quaternary systems including Ga2Sb2Te5, GaSb2Te4, Te51Ge15Sb2S2, Sb3Te and AgInTe2.
 Of these materials the Ga2Sb2Te5 composition has gained the most attention, in part due to the large change in resistance (four orders of magnitude) between the polycrystalline and amorphous phases, and the large change in index of refraction.
-Applications for such materials thus far include rewritable CD's and DVD's [180], nonvolatile memory cells [181], and reconfigurable electronics [182].
-In CD and DVD technology, the phase change material (PCM) is heated with a focused write laser beam to crystallize a small section of the material, and change the local index of refraction.
+Applications for such materials thus far include rewritable CDs and DVDs [180], non-volatile memory cells [181], and reconfigurable electronics [182].
+In CD and DVD technology, the phasechange material (PCM) is heated with a focused write laser beam to crystallize a small section of the material, and change the local index of refraction.
 To erase this bit of information, the PCM is raised to a higher temperature (melting) and upon cooling returns to its amorphous phase at the original index of refraction.
 The difference in index of refraction is sufficient to be monitored by a focused read laser held at a lower power level.
-In the case of nonvolatile memory cells, the change in resistance is the governing property.
+In the case of non-volatile memory cells, the change in resistance is the governing property.
 Electrical impulses can be used to locally heat the PCM and change its resistive state.
-This can be accomplished in very high densities of Tbit/in2 nonvolatile data storage [183].
-Read/write times from 40ns to 100ns have been demonstrated, along with 10^{11} read/write operations and > 10 year memory retention at 110 °C [184], and these devices are radiation hard [185].
+This can be accomplished in very high densities of Tbit/in non-volatile data storage [183].
+Read/write times from 40 ns to 100 ns have been demonstrated, along with 10 read/write operations and > 10 year memory retention at 110 °C [184], and these devices are radiation hard [185].
 Controlled pulsing of the memory cells can lead to partial crystallization of the PCM.
 By controlling the amplitude and number of current pulses, percolation of nanocrystallites within the memory cell can be controlled, and multilevel logic can be realized with a single memory cell [186].
 PCM materials have been developed in an empirical fashion over the last 25 years.
 The way these materials function at the atomic and molecular scale is not well understood.
 In fact, for this class of materials the technology is ahead of fundamental scientific understanding.
-Challenges that remain with these materials include understanding of the amorphous state, the study of kinetic and elucidation of the conversion mechanisms, decreasing the required current density for reset operations ($\sim 10^{12}$ A/m2 at present), decreasing the read/write times, and protecting the materials from degradation (oxidation, electromigration, and thermal effects at the electrode to PCM interface).
-In addition, reconfigurable electronics can include microwave applications (phase array antenna structures, and microwave switching circuits) [187].
-In such applications, improvements in microwave material characteristics of permittivity (dielectric constant, and loss tangent) are also of great interest.
-For the memory cell applications, and reconfigurable electronics, material properties of the PCM significantly impact the behavior of the devices made from the phase change materials.
+Challenges that remain with these materials include understanding of the amorphous state, the study of kinetic and elucidation of the conversion mechanisms, decreasing the required current density for reset operations (~10 A/m at present), decreasing the read/write times, and protecting the materials from degradation (oxidation, electromigration, and thermal effects at the electrode to reconfigurable electronics interface).
+In addition, can include applications (phase array antenna structures and microwave switching circuits) [187].
+In such applications, improvements in microwave material characteristics of permittivity (dielectric constant and loss tangent) are also of great interest.
+For the memory cell applications, and reconfigurable electronics, material properties of the PCM significantly impact the behavior of the devices made from the phase-change materials.
 New PCM materials developed from fundamental studies may be superior to existing systems and tailor-made for specific applications [188].